Characterization of minimizable Lagrangian action functionals and a dual Mather theorem: Characterization of minimizable action functionals

 On a manifold $X$, let $C^\infty(X)$ denote the set of smooth functions on $X$ with the topology induced by the seminorms $|\cdot|_{K,k}$ associated to each compact subset $K$ of $X$ and to each positive integer $k$, and given by

-\begin{defn} A \emph{(compactly-supported) normal 0-current} is a continuous real-valued functional $C^\infty(M)\to \R$ given by a signed, Radon, compactly-supported measure on $M$.
-A \emph{1-current} $T$ is a continuous real-valued functional $T\colon\Omega^1(M)\to \R$, where $\Omega^1(M)$ denotes the set of order 1 differential forms on $M$.
-The \emph{boundary} $\partial T$ of a 1-current $T$ is the 0-current defined by
+\begin{definition} A \emph{(compactly-supported) normal 0-current} is a continuous real-valued functional $C^\infty(M)\to {\mathbb{R}}$ given by a signed, Radon, compactly-supported measure on $M$.
+Given a compactly-supported, Radon measure $\mu$ on $TM$, the \emph{boundary} of $\mu$ is defined by